bstefanescu/qutejs/web/doc/docs/app/data.md

 If the value is a promise that is not yet resolved then the **pending** property will be set to `true` and will be set back to `false` when the promise is fulfilled or rejected.  \
 If the promise is rejected then the **error** property is set to the rejection value (usually an `Error` object).

-This is considerably helping implementing asynchronous actions in UI components, where the **pending** property can be used to display a progress indicator.
+This is considerably helping to implement asynchronous actions in UI components, where the **pending** property can be used to display a progress indicator.

 ## Binding a Reactive Component Property to an Application Property.